jsomsanith/react-app/packages/modules/README.md

 ## Modules

-Modules are part of configurations.
+Modules are parts of configuration.

 When you bootstrap your app, you pass your main app configuration.
 Modules are merged with this main configuration, that is handled by `bootstrap()`.